 This recipe was well worth the time.

-I’m going to start off by saying that this 5-minute artisan bread dough is gorgeous and comes together without a hitch.
+I’m going to start off by saying that this no-knead 5-minute artisan bread dough is gorgeous and comes together without a hitch.
 I followed the directions precisely and used exactly 6 cups flour.
 It’s a lovely, sticky dough that’s a bit difficult to work with unless you’re used to working with loose doughs.
 The resulting boule was golden brown, with a lovely crust, fantastic chew, and wonderful flavor.